ROCm/amd-anp/README.md

 ### `uninstall` Target

-The uninstall target is used to remove the compiled plugin library `librccl-net.so` from the installation path `<ROCM_PATH>/lib`
+The uninstall target is used to remove the compiled plugin library `librccl-anp.so` from the installation path `<ROCM_PATH>/lib`

 **Usage:**
 ```bash